 Four-week program helps faculty take a previously unsuccessful NIH or NSF research proposal and improve it for resubmission!
 Participants form a cohort and learn together how to strengthen past proposals by addressing reviewers’ critiques.
 Participants receive $1,000 in professional development funding upon completing the program and another $1,000 upon resubmission of the proposal.
 Contact Amy Adamson ([email protected]) to learn more.

 CAS Scholars Travel Fund (CAS STF)

-Provides up to $500 in supplemental travel funding to full-time, tenured, or tenure-track faculty (professor, associate professor, or assistant professor) so they may present research, scholarship, or creative activity; serve as chairpersons; participate as panelists; or contribute in other appropriate ways at scholarly meetings in the USA, Mexico, or Canada.
-Requires a $250 match, which may be met with departmental contribution, external funding, or similar sources.
-Faculty can apply for up to $500 per academic year.
-Applications accepted on an ongoing basis.
+Provides up to $750 in supplemental travel funding to full-time, tenured or tenure-track faculty so they may present research, scholarship, or creative activity; serve as chairpersons; participate as panelists; or contribute in other ways at scholarly meetings in the USA, Mexico, or Canada.
+Requires a $375 match, which may be met with departmental contribution, external funding, or similar sources.
+Faculty may apply once per academic year, and applications are accepted on an ongoing basis.

 CAS-STF-Application (PDF) CAS STF Guidelines (PDF) CAS STF Application (Word)

 Provides up to $1,000 in matching funds for tenured or tenure-track faculty to travel internationally for research or conference presentations.
 Faculty on phased retirement are eligible for reduced match of $500.
 External grants or personal funds do not qualify as matching funds.
 Applications accepted on an ongoing basis.
 Please note: faculty seeking support from the ITF are subject to the University’s International Travel Policy, including the requirement to submit international travel plans for review by the University-Affiliated International Travel Review Committee.
 Faculty must obtain travel approval in order to receive ITF support.